-Assessment and intervention is usually provided at schools in Essex, Havering and Thurrock or at a community venue in Brentwood.
+We work directly with families, with schools and through Local Authorities.
+Assessment and intervention is usually provided at schools in Essex, Havering and Thurrock or at our premises in Great Warley, Brentwood.

 Every family or school can expect a personalised service and individual attention.
 Goals are set to meet each individual’s priorities and are worked towards within agreed timescales.
 If it is felt that a child’s needs can be better met elsewhere information will be provided and alternatives will be suggested.